-These letters are similar to English sound but hard to pronounce.
+These letters are similar to English sounds but hard to pronounce.

-R: alike English where “r” sounds in the start of a word, e.g. in “road”, but extra towards the front of the tongue and like the Spanish “r”
+R: alike English where “r” sounds at the start of a word, e.g. in “road”, but extra towards the front of the tongue and like the Spanish “r”

 H : close to English letter “h”, but powerfully from the throat.